wdporter/i-am-that-ebook/src/90-surrender-to-your-own-self/readme.md

 <p><b>Q:</b> I feel the need to cool down.</p>

 <p><b>M:</b> It is very often so with Americans and Europeans.
-After a stretch of *sadhana* they become charged with energy and frantically seek an outlet.
+After a stretch of <i>sadhana</i> they become charged with energy and frantically seek an outlet.
 They organise communities, become teachers of <i>yoga</i>, marry, write books — anything except keeping quiet and turning their energies within to find the source of the inexhaustible power and learn the art of keeping it under control.</p>

 <p><b>Q:</b> I admit that now I want to go back and live a very active life, because I feel full of energy.</p>